jkbs487/serverlite/Problems.md

 - When use EventLoopThread to start a TCPServer: "read eventfd: Resource temporarily unavailable"

-    Eventfd do not initialized with the initialization list of EventLoop, so .
+    Eventfd do not initialized with the initialization list of EventLoop, so.

 - Cannot assign requested address